SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 - Ferdinand and states
-	- Ferdiand got assinated by the black hand,
+	- Ferdiand got assinated by the black hand, this caused the war.
+		- for ferdinand getting assinated to cause such a large scale war, larger factors must have been at play.
+	-

 systemic